core-wg/transport-indication/draft-ietf-core-transport-indication.md

   this specification does not use the distinction in normative requirements, and clients need not make the distinction at all.

-hosts:

-: The verb "to host" is used here in the sense of the link relation of the same name defined in {{?RFC6690}}.

-  For resources discovered via CoAP's discovery interface, a hosting statement is typically provided by the defaults implied by {{?RFC6690}}
-  where a link like `</sensor/temp>` is implied to have the relation "hosts" and the anchor `/`, such that a statement "coap://hostname hosts coap://hostname/sensor/temp" is implied in the link.

-  The link relation has been occasionally used with different interpretations, which ascribe more meaning to the term than it has in its definition.
-  In particular,

-  * the "hosts" relation can not be inferred merely by two URIs having the same scheme, host and port (and vice versa), and

-  * the "hosts" relation on its own does not make any statement about the physical devices that hold the resource's representation.

-  \[ TBD: The former could probably still be used without too many ill effects;
-  but things might also get weird when a dynamic resource created with one transport from use with another transport unless explicitly cleared.

-  Whether or not "to host" is used exclusively along the "hosts" relation or using the more generic same-start-of-URI sense is the largest open issue in this document.
-  \]

-  For the purpose of this document, "hosting" is used in a transitive way:
-  If A hosts B and B hosts C, it is implied that A hosts C.

-  \[ TBD: It may make sense for many other relations to imply "hosts", e.g. any relations that occur in a pub-sub context, but that'd need further consideration. \]

 When talking of proxy requests, this document only talks of the Proxy-Scheme option.
 Given that all URIs this is usable with can be expressed in decomposed CoAP URIs,